SharkSnack/shiren-2/content/system/gameplay-basics.md

 #### Monster Strength (Attack)

 For monsters, attack = strength + 1.<br/>
-Attack ranges from 1\~9999, except for Gamarras and Zaloklefts, which have 0 attack. (-1 strength)<br/>
+Attack ranges from 1\~9999, except for Froggos and Zaloklefts, which have 0 attack. (-1 strength)<br/>
 Mixer monsters can increase their attack beyond 9999 by swallowing items.<br/>

 #### Things that modify enemy and ally monster attack